 Historic resources for this project include archaeological sites, houses and farmstead buildings, and historic linear features such as canals, utilities, and rail lines.
 Section 4(f) protections apply to historic resources that are listed on or eligible for listing on the National Register of Historic Places.
-A detailed description of the process used under Section 106 of the National Historic Preservation Act to determine eligibility is provided in Section 3.10, Historic and Archaeological Resources.
+A detailed description of the process used under Section 106 of the National Historic Preservation Act to determine eligibility is provided in Section 3.10, Historic and Archaeological Resources, in Chapter 3, Affected Environment, Environmental Consequences, and Mitigation Measures.
 To identify historic resources, cultural resource surveys were conducted in the Section 4(f) evaluation area.
 These studies documented the archaeological sites and architectural buildings in the evaluation area.